hkjels/clj-asana/README.md

 Clojure Wrapper for [Asana API](http://developer.asana.com/documentation/).

 This project is a work in progress.
-Not production ready (yet).
 Here's what's currently available:

 ### Users
 - show-user-info